|Sat Fat 7.9g||39%|

 Serve with buttered shredded savoy cabbage.

-500g leftover cooked roast pork shoulder, shredded
+500g leftover cooked roast pork shoulder, shredded,

-1 red onion, chopped
+1 red onion, peeled and chopped,

-1 small carrot, chopped
+1 small carrot, peeled and chopped,

-1 celery stick, chopped
+1 celery stick, chopped,

-300ml skimmed milk
+300ml skimmed milk,

-1 fresh bay leaf
+1 fresh bay leaf,

-A grinding of nutmeg
+A grinding of nutmeg,